jetsoncontrols/ha-unifi-energy-helper/README.md

 **Energy not accumulating**
 - Verify PoE port sensors are reporting valid power values (not "unknown" or "unavailable")
-- Check the Home Assistant logs for any errors from `unifi_helper`
+- Check the Home Assistant logs for any errors from `unifi_energy_helper`

 **Energy sensor not showing under the correct device**
 - This should happen automatically; if not, check the device ID in the sensor attributes